catalyzeio/paas-cli-reference/combined_docs.md

 # Releases

 The `releases` command allows you to manage your code service releases.
 A release is automatically created each time you perform a git push.
 The release is tagged with the git SHA of the commit.
 Releases are a way of tagging specific points in time of your git history.
+By default, the last three releases will be kept.
+Please contact Support if you require more than the last three releases to be retained.
 You can rollback to a specific release by using the [rollback](#rollback) command.
 The releases command cannot be run directly but has sub commands.

-By default, the last three releases will be kept.
-Please contact Support if you require more than the last three releases to be retained

 ## Releases List